 In its selection of transfer candidates, the Committee on Admissions gives major consideration to the quality of college-level work completed and some consideration to further evidence of promise for achievement at Brandeis based on the secondary school record, personal evaluations by the appropriate dean and an instructor, and testing and information conveyed by the candidate.
 Candidates should submit either SAT or ACT scores from testing completed either during secondary school or by April of the year of application.

 Transfer candidates apply by April 1 for the fall semester.
-International transfer candidates seeking financial aid must apply by January 15.

 Admission of International Students